marvinruder/rating-tracker/README.md

 #### Create Signal account

-Run a shell in the `signal` container and proceed with [this excellent documentation](https://github.com/AsamK/signal-cli/wiki/Quickstart#set-up-an-account).
+Run a shell in the Signal REST API container and proceed with [this excellent documentation](https://github.com/AsamK/signal-cli/wiki/Quickstart#set-up-an-account).

 #### Configure webserver as reverse proxy